Dimensional Reduction of Dynamical Systems by Machine Learning: Automatic Generation of the Optimum Extensive Variables and Their Time-Evolution Map: Formulation

-If $\XX$ is given, the task is simple regression of $\FF$ in the from of supervised learning.
-There are a lot of studies on this kind of regression of DS \cite{Schmidt2009, Brunton2016}.
+If $\XX$ is given, the task is a regression of $\FF$, that is, supervised learning.
+Many studies have been conducted on this type of DS regression \cite{Schmidt2009,Brunton2016}.
 If $\XX$ is not given, it is not a popular problem.
-This is, however, similar to the finite size scaling \cite{Harada2011, Harada2015}, where we seek for both how to scale the variables and what equation the scaled variables satisfy.
+It is, however, similar to the finite-size scaling for critical phenomena \cite{Harada2011,Harada2015}, where we simultaneously seek for how to scale the variables and what equation the scaled variables satisfy.

-In the following, we employ the elementary cellular automata (ECA) \cite{Wolfram1983} as an example.
-The system has binary variables: $x_{it} \in \{0,1\}$ where $i \in \{1,\cdots,N\}$ and $t \in \{0, 1,\cdots \}$ denote the position in one-dimensional chain and time, respectively.
-Time evolution is driven by the rule in which $x_{i,t+1}$ is determined by three variables: ($x_{i-1,t}$, $x_{it}$, $x_{i+1,t}$).
-We impose the periodic boundary condition for $i$.
-The number of the possible rules is $2^{2^3} = 256$.